The Team

 Jimmy Chin

-Jimmy Chin is an Academy® Award-winning filmmaker, National Geographic photographer and professional climber and skier.
+Jimmy Chin is an Academy® Award-winning filmmaker, award-winning National Geographic photographer and professional climber and skier.
 He has led and documented cutting edge expeditions around the world for over 20 years.
 He has climbed and skied Mount Everest from the summit and made the coveted first ascent of the Shark’s Fin on Mount Meru.
 His photographs have graced the covers of National Geographic Magazine and the New York Times Magazine.

 Anna Barnes